 Call for case studies

-Digital Summit 2019 is calling for submissions of case studies which showcase digital transformation in government.
+We are re-opening the call for submissions of case studies which showcase digital transformation in government.

 See our terms and conditions below for more details.